 - Changes to the RPC.Server sections of the configuration file to include PRPC server security level.
-See RPC.Server (on page 4-12) and RPC.Server Section (on page A-13). - Changes to p3rpc CLU.
-See p3rpc Utility (on page B-12). - Addition of formatting rules for the subscriber ID.
+See RPC.Server Section (on page A-13). - Changes to p3rpc CLU.
+See p3rpc Utility (on page B-12).

+- Addition of formatting rules for the subscriber ID.
 See Subscriber ID (on page 2-5). - Addition of case insensitivity to the subscriber ID.
 See SM General Section (on page A-2).